OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/07-Test_Defenses_Against_Application_Misuse.md

 - Multiple input validation or business logic verification failures with values that cannot be the result user mistakes or typos
 - Structured data (e.g. JSON, XML) of an invalid format is received
 - Blatant cross-site scripting or SQL injection payloads are received
-- Utilising the application faster than would be possible without automation tools
+- Utilizing the application faster than would be possible without automation tools
 - Change in continental geo-location of a user
 - Change of user agent
 - Accessing a multi-stage business process in the wrong order